-The Parsec Web Client is a convenient way to access your computer with a Google Chrome or Chromium browser, without having to download the Parsec application.
-Your computer will use the web client for invite links whenever the Parsec application isn't running or can't be detected by the site.
+The Parsec Web Client is a way to access your computer with a Google Chrome or Chromium browser, without having to download the Parsec application.
+Either login from Parsec's homepage or access web.parsec.app directly.

 The performance and stability on the web client is not as good as the downloadable version of Parsec.
 If you're having issues, like experiencing lag or getting errors like 6200 or 3200X, we highly recommend that you download Parsec for your computer.
 We also provide portable versions for Windows in case you do not have administrator privileges.

 Joining macOS computers is not possible with the web app at this time.

 Technical notes and caveats